 In this blog I almost always advocate that having more is always better.
 More money, more from your career, more from your relationships, and more from life in general are all good things.
 But since this blog is primarily focused on getting out of debt and living a debt free lifestyle, there is obviously one thing I don’t recommend having more of, and that’s debt.
 In this article I’ll show you 6 reasons why debt limits you financially.
 I’ll also recommend some awesome resources that will help you get on the road to debt freedom for good.

-Debt Means Risk
+Debt Increases Risk

-There are some people who believe debt can be a blessing because it can allow you to invest into something that increases in value, such as a house or a business.
+There are some people who believe debt can be a blessing because it allows you to invest into something that increases in value, such as a house or a business.
 They use the term “leverage” and “other people’s money”.
 The basic concept is that you use a small amount of your own money, along with debt, to achieve a larger financial result.

-Consumer Debt is Even Worse
+Consumer Debt Limits You Even More